 What is a heater core?

-A heater core is nothing more than a small radiator located in the cabin of your vehicle.
-As your engine runs, the water pump pull in cold coolant from the bottom of the radiator at the front of your car and forces it through your engine from the bottom up.
-The coolant absorbs engine heat and flows out the top of the engine into the heater core under your dash.
-There, a blower fan blows cabin air across the heater core fins to heater interior air and warm passengers and defrost your windshield.
-The coolant then returns to the water pump to be circulated to the main radiator at the front of your car where it’s cooled by ambient air.
+A heater core is nothing more than a small radiator located in your vehicle’s cabin.
+As your engine runs, the water pump pulls in cold coolant from the bottom of the radiator at the front of your car and forces it through your engine from the bottom up.
+The coolant absorbs engine heat and flows out the top of the engine into the heater box under your dash.
+There, a blower fan blows cabin air across the heater core fins to heat interior air, warm passengers, and defrost your windshield.
+The coolant then returns to the water pump to be circulated to the main radiator at the front of your car, cooled by ambient air.

 How does a heater core regulate heat?

-Heater control valves of often operated by a cable connected to knob at the heater control head in the cabin.
-However, some heater control valves can be operated heater control valve for heater coreby the electric or vacuum motor.
-The opens and closes fully or partially, allow full or partial coolant flow into the heater core.
-Car makers have moved away from this method because it can accelerate internal heater core corrosion when the valve is shut down completely for an entire season.
-If the owner hasn’t kept up with recommended coolant changes, heater control valve for heater corethe old and worn coolant can sit in the heater core through spring, summer and fall and corrode the passages.
+Heater control valves of often operated by a cable connected to the knob at the heater control head in the cabin.
+However, an electric or vacuum motor can operate some heater control valves.
+The opens and closes fully or partially, allowing full or partial coolant flow into the heater core.
+Car makers have moved away from this method because it can accelerate internal corrosion when the valve is shut down completely for an entire season.
+If the owner hasn’t kept up with recommended coolant changes, the old and worn coolant can sit in the core through spring, summer, and fall and corrode the passages.
 Then, when the owner turns on the heat for winter, there’s limited flow and poor heating.

 Blend doors eliminate some heater core corrosion issues

-In a blend door system, the water pump supplies a constant flow of hot coolant to the heater core, even in the dead of summer.
-The system operates a “blend” door that partially or fully allows air to flow or not flow through the heater core fins.
+In a blend door system, the water pump supplies a constant flow of hot coolant, even in the dead of summer.
+The system operates a “blend” door that partially or fully allows air to flow or not flow past heater core fins.
 The advantage of this system is that engine coolant never stagnates in the heater core.
-But this approach isn’t risk free.
+But this approach isn’t risk-free.

-The second disadvantage of a blend door system is that the heater core is always hot when the engine is at operating temperature, so the heater core heats the “heater box assembly” and the actual blend door, transferring some heat to the airflow.
+The second disadvantage of a blend door system is that the core is always hot when the engine is at operating temperature, so the heater box is always hot.
 That can heat the chilled air from the car’s AC system, putting a slight additional burden on the vehicle’s AC system.

-Heater cores are sized to fit the vehicle cabin based on the expected heat generation by the factory installed engine.
-Most heater cores are designed to provide an 85° to 100°F temperature increase to the cabin once the engine is at operating temperature.
+Heater cores are sized to fit the vehicle’s cabin size and the expected heat from the engine.
+Most provide an 85° to 100°F temperature increase to the cabin once the engine is at operating temperature.
 If the engine is at full operating temperature and the temperature outside is 0°F, the air blowing through the heater core should be around 90°F.

 What causes a heater core to fail?